coderefinery/github-without-command-line/_episodes/01-basics.md

 ---
 layout: episode
-title: Introduction and motivation
+title: Basics and motivation
-teaching: 15
+teaching: 20
 exercises: 0
 questions:
   - What is version control and why?